TeamKeepers/api_php_docker/README.md

 # Simple API in PHP using Docker
-Simple API in PHP using no framework.
+Simple API in Vanilla PHP (no framework).
 You could GET information, sort it and filter it regarding the different categories: title, tags, id.

 **Tech: PHP, Docker-compose**